PeaceDate/module-federation-examples/cypress/README.md

 ]
 ```

-And then use it in our tests
+And then use it in our tests:

 ```typescript
 appsData.forEach(